hindu-comm/weblogs/manasataramgini/2017/10/2017-10-15_the-story-of-the-orissan-cycle-vala.md

 undecipherable until recently a lama from Mandi had translated it for the Archaeological Survey.
 The first line read: “Princess Irinjinbālā”.
-Somakhya: “Vidrum – that is your east Asian lady\!”
+Somakhya: “Vidrum – that is your east Asian lady!”
 She has recorded her tragic fate in this document.
 See – in the next line she quotes her ancestress, the mother of the great Khan:
 ‘Not misunderstanding ancient words,